t-doc-org/common/docs/reference/elements.md

   ```

 `styles`
-: A list of CSS stylesheets to reference from the page header through `<link>`
+: A list of CSS stylesheets to reference from the page header through
-  elements.
-The list items can be either strings (the URL of the stylesheet) or
+  `<link>`{l=html} elements.
+The list items can be either strings (the URL of
-  maps.
-For maps, the `src` key specifies the URL of the stylesheet, and other
+  the stylesheet) or maps.
+For maps, the `src` key specifies the URL of the
-  keys are added to the `<link>` element.
-Relative URLs are resolved relative to
+  stylesheet, and other keys are added to the `<link>`{l=html} element.
+Relative
-  the `_static` directory.
+  URLs are resolved relative to the `_static` directory.

   ```{code-block} yaml
   styles: